We are committed to protecting and respecting your privacy and personal data.

 Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with products and services).
 In this case, we may have to cancel a product or service you have with us but we will notify you if this is the case at the time.

 CCTV, Photographs and Video Footage

-Photographs and video footage may be taken at events run by the Eagles and, where required, consent will be obtained prior to this.
+Photographs and video footage may be taken at any events run by the Eagles and, where required, consent will be obtained prior to this.